-Sample and sampling process therefore become main idea where the designed lessons should be started with and centered at.
+Sample and sampling process therefore becomes main idea where the designed lessons should be started with and centered at.
 Instead of giving them the definition of sample and population, students have to be given the opportunities to experience sampling behavior and to develop the need to sample (Pfannkuch, 2006).
 It is also important to expose students to the distinction between sample and population (Biehler, 2014) as well as the aspect of sample that determine its representativeness like sample size and randomization.
-The need for unbiased sampling method is one of the most important topics taught in introductory statistics courses, thus developing ability to assess quality of sampling method is important in statistical inference (Wroughton, Weiss, Cope, & McGowan, 2013).
+Wroughton (2013) also stated that the need for unbiased sampling method is one of the most important topics taught in introductory statistics courses, thus developing ability to assess quality of sampling method is important in statistical inference.